 Today, only 50% of parents of pre-kindergarten children read or show picture books to their kids each day.
 Only 24% of local children are socially and emotionally ready when they start kindergarten.
-Affordable, quality child care can mitigate this situation and prepare child for success in school and beyond.
+Affordable, quality child care can mitigate this situation and prepare children for success in school and beyond.

-In Gonzales, United Way is working with the informal “Friends, Families and Neighbors” (FFN) child care providers and supporting them with networking opportunities and resouces so they can increase their capacity and quality.
+In Gonzales, United Way is working with the informal “Friends, Families and Neighbors” (FFN) child care providers and supporting them with networking opportunities and resouces, so they can increase their capacity and quality.

 United Way is also working to develop a countywide child care resource and referral system to help:

-- Parents find affordable and quality child care
+- Parents find affordable and quality child care.

-- Providers communicate available slots to parents
+- Providers communicate available slots to parents.

 - Planners to make decisions that ensure an efficient use or resources.